 The short version looks something like this:

 Adam Lehrhaupt is the award-winning picture book author of Warning: Do Not Open This Book!
 (S&S, 2013), Please: Open This Book!
-(S&S, 2015), Chicken in Space (A six book HarperCollins series continuing with Chicken in School June 20, 2017), and I Will Not Eat You (S&S, 2016), as well as the upcoming I Don’t Draw, I Color (S&S, March 21, 2017), Wordplay (Scholastic, July 2017), Idea Jar (S&S, Fall 2017), This is a Good Story (S&S, Spring, 2018) and several more he is not yet at liberty to discuss.
+(S&S, 2015), Chicken in Space (A six book HarperCollins series continuing with Chicken in School June 20, 2017), and I Will Not Eat You (S&S, 2016), as well as the upcoming I Don’t Draw, I Color (S&S, 2017), Wordplay (Scholastic, July 2017), This is a Good Story (S&S, September, 2017), Idea Jar (S&S, Spring 2018) and several more he is not yet at liberty to discuss.
 He has traveled to six continents, performed on Broadway, and lived on a communal farm.
 He firmly believes that opening a book is a good thing, even if there are monkeys in it.
 Adam currently lives in the suburbs of Philadelphia, PA, with his wife, two sons, and two bizarre dogs.

 Want a slightly longer answer?
 We have one of those too…